AhmedOssamaAhmed/AI-powered_question-answering/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🐛 Known Limitations

-- File size limit: 10MB per document
-- Supported formats: PDF and TXT only
-- Vector search accuracy depends on document quality
-- LLM responses may occasionally be inaccurate
-- No real-time collaboration features

-## 🔮 Future Enhancements

-- Support for more document formats (DOCX, PPTX, etc.)
-- Real-time collaboration
-- Advanced document preprocessing
-- Custom embedding models
-- API rate limiting
-- Advanced analytics and insights
-- Mobile application
-- Multi-language support

-## 📞 Support

-For support and questions:
-- Create an issue in the repository
-- Check the API documentation at `/docs`
-- Review the troubleshooting section

-## 🙏 Acknowledgments

-- OpenAI for providing the GPT API
-- ChromaDB team for the vector database
-- FastAPI and React communities
-- All open-source contributors